dinde451/jarr.d1/Jarulfs_Guide.md

 Just because both a prefix and a suffix can exist on a base item does not mean you can find them both on the same item.
-As explained in chapter 3.8, the qlvl of a prefix and a suffix must be in the range of:
+As explained in CHAPTER_LINK_item-creation-in-dungeon, the qlvl of a prefix and a suffix must be in the range of:

 ilvl/2 - ilvl: for non Wirt and Adria items, including items form the dungeons